techidaily/site-win11-tips/source/_posts/how-to-download-and-install-msixbundle-and-appxappxbundle-files-from-the-microsoft-store.md

 To generate a Microsoft Store app downloading link using Fiddler:

-1. Download and install the[Fidler Classic app](https://www.telerik.com/download/fiddler) .
+1. Download and install the [Fidler Classic app](https://www.telerik.com/download/fiddler) .
 You’ll need to enter your email and territory to download the app.
 2. Open**Fiddler** , and click the**WinConfig** button in the top left corner.
 Click**Yes** if prompted by User Account Control.
 ![Fiddler_WinConfig](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/fiddler_winconfig.jpg)
 3. In the**AppContainer Lookback** **Exception Utility** dialog, scroll down and check the**Microsoft Store** box.